All posts

 You are good at what you do.
 Fully booked, well paid, calendar stacked weeks out.
 Then a holiday comes, or you get sick, or you just want a quiet month, and the income stops cold.
 You look back at the year and realize you earned a lot and built nothing.
 No asset.
 Just a very well-paid job you cannot step away from.

-The difference between a job and an asset
+What is the difference between a job and an asset?

 Rent your expertise by the hour and it resets.
 Own it as an asset and it compounds.